-RESULTS: From May 2006 to December 2017, 1079 patients underwent mini-invasive percutaneous evacuation (MIPE).
-Of the 1079 patients, 994 (92.12%) became asymptomatic or improved clinically.
+RESULTS: From May 2006 to December 2017, 1079 patients underwent mini-invasive percutaneous evacuation(MIPE).
+994 of the 1079 patients (92.12%) became asymptomatic or improved clinically.
 Six weeks later, the scan revealed the hematoma had wholly disappeared in 699 (64.78%) of the cases.
 We had one postoperative abscess.

-CONCLUSION: Treatment of CSDH using our MIPE technique is a safe method with satisfactory outcome and a good therapeutic alternative to the craniostomy.
+CONCLUSION: Treatment of chronic subdural hematoma using our mini-invasive technique (MIPE) is a safe method with satisfactory outcome and a good therapeutic alternative to the craniostomy.